seL4/docs/Resources.md

 # Resources

-This page provides an overview on working with seL4 and its ecosystem.
+This page provides an overview of working with seL4 and its ecosystem.

 ## Background and terminology